Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Model and simulation details

-From the above finite-size scaling (FSS) relations one can estimate the respective critical exponents $\alpha$, $\beta$, $\gamma$ and $\nu$, and thus determine the corresponding universality class.
+where $x=$ A, B, and $o$ distinguishes the different observables defined above, which may diverge at different phase transitions.
+From the above FSS relations one can estimate the critical exponents $\alpha$, $\beta$, $\gamma$ and $\nu$, and thereby determine the corresponding universality class.

-Naturally, the above FSS relations are not applicable in the case of the TLIA model, as it shows no LRO down to zero temperature.
-Nevertheless, it is known that in the ground state it displays quasi-long-range ordering (QLRO) with the spin-correlation function decaying as a power law~\cite{step}:
+The above FSS arguments are not applicable in a straightforward manner in the case of the TLIA model (which we have, say, for $\JAB = 0$), simply because it shows no LRO down to zero temperature.
+However, it is known that the ground state displays quasi-long-range ordering (QLRO) with the spin-correlation function showing the power-law decay~\cite{step}:

-where the critical exponent of the correlation function takes the value of $\eta=1/2$.
-The power-law decay of the spin-correlation function is also characteristic for the Berezinskii-Kosterlitz-Thouless (BKT) phase~\cite{kost} in the six-state clock model with $1/9 \leq \eta \leq 1/4$~\cite{chal}.
-The exponent $\eta$ can be estimated by FSS of the corresponding order parameter $m_x$, which scales as
+with $\eta=1/2$ and $\mathbf{Q} = (4\pi/3,0)$.
+The power-law decay of the spin-correlation function is also characteristic of the Berezinskii-Kosterlitz-Thouless (BKT) phase~\cite{kost1,kost2}.
+The exponent $\eta$ can be estimated by FSS of the corresponding order parameter $m_o$, which scales as

-Owing to perturbations in the form of an effective field and further-neighbor coupling coming from the FM layer, the AF layer may show at low temperatures also the true ferrimagnetic LRO, similar to the TLIA model in an external magnetic field~\cite{metcalf,schick,netz,zuko1}.
-The ferrimagnetic LRO and QLRO phases can be distinguished by the quantity $C_6$, which tends to the value $+1$ in the former and $0$ in the latter case~\cite{isak03}.